Real 'Fault in our Stars' couple takes a tragic turn

 "If it's my time for Him to take me home, that's His decision," she added.
 "If that's what God has planned, then I'm ready."

-She does worry that her family will be stuck with funeral expenses after she passes away, and so she's set up a YouCaring page for donations.
+She does worry that her family will be stuck with funeral expenses after she passes away, so she's set up a YouCaring page for donations.

-As Katie prepares to leave this Earth, she has messages for those who will remain.
+As Katie prepares to leave this earth, she has messages for those who will remain.

 "Just love each other," she said.
 "If somebody makes you mad, just forgive them."